 Fennel is perhaps more intimidating looking than it is, with its wild stalks and fronds.
 Here's my favorite method for cutting and cleaning a fresh fennel bulb:

-Slice the fennel stalks and fronds clean off from the bulb, which is the part you'll be enjoying in the salad.
-Dont throw away those fronds!
+Slice the fennel stalks and fronds off the bulb, which is the part you'll be enjoying in the salad.
+Don't throw away those fronds!
 They make a super pretty garnish when you're plating the salad.

-Like leeks, fennel bulbs can harbor some nasty dirt in its layers.
-I like to remove any very dirty outer layers, then thinly slice the fennel.
+Like leeks, fennel bulbs can harbor some nasty dirt in their layers.
+I like to remove any very dirty outer layers, then remove the tough inner core, and thinly slice the fennel.
 You can use a sharp knife, or a mandolin- whichever you are move comfortable with.
-My fingers and mandolins have had a few close calls, so I usually opt for my trust chef's knife, unless I'm feeling particularly brave.

 Once you've got your bulb sliced, toss it into a colander and rinse the fennel well under cool water.
 This will insure that all your fennel is super clean and ready to eat!

-This fennel apple salad makes a great Easter brunch side dish, or even a quick lunch on its own.
+This fennel apple salad makes a great holiday brunch side dish, or even a quick lunch on its own.
 The salad is a great quick and easy side to serve along your favorite protein as well!
-Some of my favrotie main dishes to serve the salad with are roast chicken, pan seared salmon, or some bone-in pork chops.

 Equipment